kurumeii/kurumeii/README.md

 # 💫About Me :

-🔭 I'm currently working with React and its Ecosystem, Fanatic for Nextjs, Tailwind! ❤️
+🔭 I'm currently self-taught React and its Ecosystems, Absolute fanatic for Nextjs, Tailwind, Tanstacks ! 🤗

 ⚡ I love to do side-projects with bleeding-edge technologies. 😎